 Nurturing return to work mothers – and why return to work mums are good for the business too.

 Mothers returning from maternity leave.
 Wait!
 Don’t navigate away just yet, even if that isn’t you.
-Research shows that women in senior positions equal better financial performance.
+Research shows that women in senior positions have better financial performance.
 Yet many organisations struggle to retain female talent after maternity leave.

 The state of play for returning mothers